 Destruction and rebuilding of the church

 Almost 700 years passed.
-The Persians and the Muslims conquered Jerusalem, but the church remained quite unharmed.
-This changed in 1009, when the Fatimid caliph, al-Ḥākim bi-Amr Allāh, gave an order to demolish the church.
-While most of the church was destructed, you can still see some rows from the original wall inside it.
+The Persians and the Muslims conquered Jerusalem, but the church remained relatively unharmed.
+This changed in 1009, when the Fatimid caliph, al-Ḥākim bi-Amr Allāh, ordered the destruction of the church.
+While most of the church was destroyed, you can still see some rows from the original wall inside it.

 In modern times